Processing

 df | DataFrame | The input DataFrame to operate on. |

-operation | Operation | Select the DataFrame operation to perform.
-Options: Add Column, Drop Column, Filter, Head, Rename Column, Replace Value, Select Columns, Sort, Tail |
+operation | Operation | The DataFrame operation to perform.
+Options include Add Column, Drop Column, Filter, Head, Rename Column, Replace Value, Select Columns, Sort, and Tail. |

 column_name | Column Name | The column name to use for the operation. |